Arkaikus/lstm_earthquakes_article/README.md

 ## Setup

-Just run `docker compose up -d` then attach to the container with vscode
+Just run `docker compose up -d` then attach to the container with vscode, then open the `/article` folder

 Make sure to have [latex workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) extension installed in vscode, with this extension you can compile to pdf every time you save!